Walter Landor: Landor

 In 1941, Landor and his wife, Josephine, launched a design firm in their small flat, working from the living room table.
 Passionate about his work, he succeeded in attracting clients from a wide variety of fields, adding staff and relocating to larger offices as the need grew.
-In a move characteristic of his ebullient personality and original business style, Landor bought a retired ferryboat, the Klamath, in May 1963 and converted it into his company's corporate headquarters; she had operated from 1924 to 1956, retiring after the opening of the Richmond–San Rafael Bridge.
+In a move characteristic of his ebullient personality and original business style, Landor bought a retired ferryboat, the Klamath, in 1964 for $12,000 and converted it into his company's corporate headquarters; she had operated from 1924 to 1956, retiring after the opening of the Richmond–San Rafael Bridge.
 Architect Morton Rader and designer Richard Rosek were retained for the conversion, and Landor held an "open ship" party in September 1964 to mark its completion.
 Space on Klamath was rented to six other companies.
 The firm moved from Klamath to their present headquarters at 1001 Front Street in the late 1980s, but retains the Klamath as their corporate symbol, although the boat itself was purchased by Duraflame and was moved to Stockton.

 His work included brands like Del Monte (1965), Levi Strauss & Co.
 (1968), Virginia Slims, (1968), Cotton Incorporated (1973), Marlboro (1977), Dole Foods (1984), Coca-Cola (1985), Fujifilm (1987), and Bank of America.
 He also designed the corporate identities for many airlines, including Alitalia, British Airways, Garuda Indonesia, Japan Airlines, Delta Air Lines, Cathay Pacific Airways, and Singapore Airlines.

 Landor received a commission for branding San Francisco Muni, resulting in the "worm" logo and orange-and-yellow "sunset" livery for vehicles; the designs were unveiled on January 27, 1975.
 Although the Landor color scheme was phased out gradually starting in 1995 with the introduction of the gray-and-red Breda LRV2 light rail cars, the San Francisco Municipal Transportation Agency, which took over operation from Muni in 1999, retained the "worm" Muni logo for vehicles, despite selecting a winner in a contest in 1996 for Academy of Art College students which proposed replacing the logo with a green, silver and orange winged circle.

 In 1985, Walter Landor gave the commencement address at ArtCenter College of Design (Pasadena, California), where he shared his five secrets for a successful design career; he was also presented with an honorary degree.

 Landor retired in 1989.
 In 1994 the Smithsonian Institution honored Walter Landor by establishing a permanent collection of his designs and packaging.
 Landor died in 1995 at the age of 81.